Federated Learning with Domain Generalization: Problem Statement and Scheme

 \subsection{\mtname Components}

 \cref{Fig::FScheme} shows \mtname scheme.
-It can be seen from the figure that each client's local model mainly consists of four components, which are described as follows.
-(1) \textbf{Feature Extractor.} Feature extractor can extract latent features from the raw data for each client.
+It can be seen from the figure that each client's local model mainly consists of four components, which are described as follows. \textbf{Feature Extractor.} Feature extractor can extract latent features from the raw data for each client.
 Besides, the extracted features can be applied to the classification task.

-(2) \textbf{Discriminator.} Given features extracted from raw data (from a source domain) and features generated by distribution generator, the discriminator is used to distinguish the extracted features and the generated features.
+\textbf{Discriminator.} Given features extracted from raw data (from a source domain) and features generated by distribution generator, the discriminator is used to distinguish the extracted features and the generated features.
 During training, the discriminator gains its ability to distinguish the above two types of features.
-Besides, a Random Projection (RP) layer is pre-pended to the discriminator, making it harder to distinguish features from different distributions.
-(3) \textbf{Distribution Generator.} On input random noise samples and one-hot vector (used for label encoding), \gename generates features.
-The generated features follow a certain distribution (i.e., reference distribution).
-Please note that the above three components constitute the Adversarial Learning Network (ALN).
-The random projection layer can stabilize the training of ALN.
-(4) \textbf{Classifier.} Given features as the input, the classifier outputs the predicted label.
+Besides, a Random Projection (RP) layer is pre-pended to the discriminator.
+The RP layer is used to stabilize the training of ALN.

+\textbf{Distribution Generator.} On input random noise samples and one-hot vector (used for label encoding), \gename generates features, which follow a certain distribution (i.e., the reference distribution).
+Note that the above three components constitute the Adversarial Learning Network (ALN).